ESPAS Foresight Papers

 Publications

-The impact of green and digital transitions on the role of the EU organised civil society: Scenarios of EU civil society in 2050
+The impact of green and digital transitions on the role of organised civil society in the EU: Scenarios for 2050

 This paper aims to reflect on, and trigger further reflection on, the role that organised civil society could play in 2050 through a set of different scenarios drafted on the basis of the following questions: